TritonDataCenter/sdc-docker/docs/divergence.md

 due to differences in the way we handle processes within zones.
 This is currently considered to be a deficiency and should be improved by DOCKER-41.

+### Volumes

+With sdc-docker, host volumes work differently than on Docker Inc's docker.

+ * there is a limit of 8 'data' volumes per container
+ * there is a limit of 1 'host' volume per container
+ * 'host' volumes must be http[s] URLs, not paths in the docker host
+ * the 'host' volume URL's must each refer to a single file
+ * all 'host' volumes are read-only
+ * the container path of a 'host' volume must not contain any symlinks
+ * you cannot delete a container which has a volume that another container is sharing (via --volumes-from), you must first delete all containers using that volume.
+ * 'host' volumes are not shared through --volumes-from
+ * When you use --volumes-from you are necessarily coprovisioned with the container you are sharing the volumes from.
+If the physical host on which the source container exists does not have capacity for the new container, provisioning a new container using --volumes-from will fail.
+ * When you use --volumes-from, volumes that don't belong to the container specified (including those that this container is sharing from others) are ignored.
+Only volumes belonging to the specified container will be considered.

+In general, `-v <URL>:/container/path` is intended to be used for things like configuration files in order to seed data into containers.
+Any use-case where data is intended to be read-write or when more than one file is required it is preferable to create a container with a volume and --volumes-from that container if you need the data stored independently of the container.

 ## Current Differences as Experienced by cmdline Clients

 Currently error messages returned by 'docker' when talking to sdc-docker will